A-d-e-e/Fullstack-Sign-Language-Prediction/README.md

 ## Hosting and Deployment
 - Here's what I plan for the future:
--- Once the model is trained on a large dataset
+- Once the model is trained on a large dataset, the project will be deployed over the internet.
+-

 ## Contributing